codebybrett/rebol2/working/pratt/README.md

 > We write check x for if token = x then advance else (print "missing"; print x; halt).

-* TODO: Could implement using a Rebol parse rule as a parameter to an internal function MATCH.
+* TODO: Create an example where CHECK is defined by token definition code.

 > To run the theorem prover, evaluate k←1; parse 0.

-* TODO: Consider how variables can be created, bound by semantic code.
-What is their environment?
+* Client code will need to manage it's own variables used by semantic code.

 > a subset of the definitions of tokens of the language L; all of them are defined in L, although in practice one would begin with a host language H (say the target language, here LISP)